WHO Specifications for Pesticides

 In 2001, the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO) agreed to develop specifications for pesticides jointly, thus providing unique, robust and universally applicable standards for pesticide quality.
 This joint programme is based on a memorandum of understanding.

-Disclaimer – As found in the Manual on development and use of FAO and WHO specifications for pesticides (First edition, third revision)
+Disclaimer – As found in the Manual on development and use of FAO and WHO specifications for pesticides (Second edition)

 FAO and WHO specifications are developed with the basic objective of promoting, as far as practicable, the manufacture, distribution and use of pesticides that meet basic quality requirements.

 Compliance with the specifications does not constitute an endorsement or warranty of the fitness of a particular pesticide for a particular purpose, including its suitability for the control of any given pest, or its suitability for use in a particular area.
 Owing to the complexity of the problems involved, the suitability of pesticides for a particular purpose and the content of the labelling instructions must be decided at the national or provincial level.